Naaafis/mario_cnn/README.md

 base_files - Used only to reset our project after each training session.

-testing_files - Where I could try out the variety of strategies

-image_collection - As the name suggests, this will be the files used to collect the images

 cnn_extras - these files could be pasted into testing_files in order to get the testing_files ready for training